 Why?

 Because this is our holiday!
-It’s a time to reflect on the fact that Christ has saved us from our sin by His resurrection.
-And a time to get pumped up about the salvation we have in Jesus!
+It’s a time to reflect on the fact that Christ has saved us from our sins by His glorious resurrection.
+And it’s a time to get pumped up about the salvation we have in Jesus!

 No other religion worships a risen Savior as we do.